-Before choosing a third party vendor, you need to access the cost and services based on the following basic criteria:
+Before choosing a third party vendor, you need to assess the cost and services based on the following basic criteria:

-- Your Administrative Time Required Per Volunteer - Varies per vendor.
-Some vendors require you to input data (name, addresses, SSN) into their internet screens and to retrieve results.
+- Your Administrative Time Required Per Volunteer – Varies per vendor.
+Some vendors require you to input data (name, addresses, SSN) into their online screens and to retrieve results.
+Some are set up whereby the volunteer can submit their own information to trigger the background check.
 The “do it yourself” model can take several minutes of administrative time per volunteer.
 On the other hand, other vendors may simply require that you fax the signed volunteer applications (which collect the appropriate information) and they handle all input and retrieval of results.

 - Waiting Period To Receive Results – Most vendors take up to five days to receive results unless a national database is the only source that is to be checked.
 Results from a national database search can be instant.